 • Does it involve using technology that is new to the world/business/site?

-With the scoring complete, the platform not only instantly assigns the project an appropriate lifecycle, but it guides Project Managers through the process with step-by-step instructions, templates, forms, and checklists that bring existing processes to life.
-The system offers clear guidelines and a framework rather than requiring initial prescriptive input to classify a project.
-This common-sense flexibility gives fledgling PMs enough support to meet the project requirements successfully – no matter the scope of their role.
+With the scoring complete, the platform not only instantly assigns an appropriate lifecycle, but it guides the Project Manager through the process with step-by-step instructions, templates, forms, and checklists that bring existing processes to life.
+The system offers clear guidelines and an effective project management framework rather than requiring initial prescriptive input to classify a project.
+This common-sense flexibility gives your Project Manager enough support to meet the project's objectives – no matter the scope of their role.

-The platform also acts as a learning tool, offering inexperienced Project Managers a wealth of resources, including explanations, links to policies, and connections with Subject Matter Experts they can approach with questions throughout the project management phases.
+The platform can also act as a learning tool, offering the inexperienced Project Manager a wealth of resources, including explanations, links to policies, and connections with Subject Matter Experts they can approach with questions throughout the project management phases.
 Over time, this helps organisations expand their project management capability, amplifying the organisational project management maturity and overall project performance.

-PMs are encouraged to attach evidence to show action steps have been completed, making oversight fast and easy.
-Governance is also supported by connecting project sponsors and project managers - enabling them to share information easily and track progress.
+Project Managers are encouraged to attach evidence to show action steps have been completed, making oversight fast and easy in the monitoring phase.
+Governance is also supported by connecting key stakeholders throughout the phases of the project - enabling them to share information easily and track progress across the entire project.

 For more information on how CAPEXinsights can simplify your business processes and help you achieve your capital project and portfolio potential, please don’t hesitate to reach out to us.